The Lambda Factor: Production

 The large recreation room set assembled for this episode would also appear in the following instalment, "The Seance Spectre"; it was one of the few Alpha interiors to show exterior windows during the second series.
 The Venus station incident was mentioned by Koenig in "The Exiles"; Sam and Tessa's role was revealed in this episode.

 Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second series by Derek Wadsworth and draws primarily from the scores of "One Moment of Humanity" and "Space Warp".

 Reception

 TV Zone gave the episode a favourable review, calling it "hugely enjoyable" and "a cut above the usual [Space: 1999] second season fare".
 It praised Landau's performance and the story's "well devised set pieces".
+Rating the episode "A-minus", SFX magazine called the gorilla-Maya "laughably unconvincing" but credited the "wonderfully nasty villainess" in the form of Powell, as well as Landau's "excellent" acting.

+John Kenneth Muir summed up the episode as a "fast-moving and entertaining hour", even if it "breaks no new ground."
+He praised Landau's portrayal of Koenig's "fear and guilt", believing the performance to be worthy of an Emmy Award.
+He also liked the episode's focus on one-off Alphan guest characters, writing that this "makes the environment of Alpha seem more realistic, like a community."

+Dreamwatch Bulletin was critical of the episode, calling it a "bit of a shambles" with a badly constructed ending.
+Reviewer Anthony McKay considered Powell poorly written, angrily "overacted" and lacking credibility: "Teenage temper tantrums do not suit supposedly space-hardened scientists, and using such character flaws as the basis of scripts doomed the whole production from the start."

 Novelisation

 The episode was adapted in the fourth Year Two Space: 1999 novel The Psychomorph by Michael Butterworth published in 1977.
 The author would give the story a new antagonist: a massive non-corporeal space amoeba.
 The sentient amoeba required a massive influx of radiation in order to survive.
 It would manipulate the Alphans with the lambda-wave effect to provide the explosion that would be its salvation.
 Butterworth added a line where Koenig's return to Command Center interrupts Carolyn Powell from ordering the meltdown of the Moonbase nuclear reactors.